What is the ketogenic diet?

 In addition to fatty beef, we rotate fat sources often as it is healthy for dogs to get a variety of fats in their diet.
 Rotation also helps prevent our dogs from developing an aversion to specific fats.
-We suggest that you rotate fat sources from week to week.
+We suggest that you rotate fat sources from time to time.
 The fats sources we suggest are the following:

-- Saturated fat sources: coconut oil, red palm oil, ghee, kerry gold unsalted butter, unsweetened coconut cream and heavy whipping cream.
+- Saturated fat sources: Coconut oil, red palm oil, ghee, Kerrygold salted butter, or heavy whipping cream.

 What about the risk of fatty liver disease associated with high fat consumption?